 As you can tell, this is a big departure from sentence completions.
 It calls upon different skills and a different approach to studying vocabulary.
 Before discussing how you can adjust your test prep, let's look at a couple examples that illustrate these changes.

 Does all this change make cents?

-The current SAT has 19 sentence completion questions which test traditional SAT vocabulary terms.
+The old SAT had 19 sentence completion questions which tested traditional SAT vocabulary terms.
 The following is a typical example.